 Sopa de ajo, garlic soup, also known as sopa castellana, is cooked with pimentón (paprika), a laurel leaf, stale bread, and an egg or two for flavor and texture.
 A warming start to a winter meal, bits of ham or chorizo may be added, while a last-minute visit to the oven crisps the surface sprinkling of Manchego cheese.
 Often eaten during Lent as an ascetic but energizing fasting dish, garlic soup appears in slightly different versions all over Spain.
 Caldo (chicken or beef broth), a Madrid favorite on wet winter days, is often offered free of charge in traditional bars and cafés with an order of anything else.

 Asadores (restaurants specializing in roasts) are an institution in and around Madrid, where the cochinillo asado, roast piglet, is the most iconic specialty.
-From Casa Botín in Madrid to Mesün de Cándido in Segovia and Toledo's Asador Adolfo, madrileños love their roasts.
-Using milk-fed piglets not more than 21 days old, oak-burning wood ovens turn out crisp roasts tender enough to cut up using the edge of a plate.
-Close behind is the lechazo or milk-fed lamb that emerges from wood ovens accompanied by the aromas of oak and Castile's wide meseta: thyme, rosemary, and thistle.
+From Casa Botín in Madrid to Mesón de Cándido in Segovia and Toledo's Adolfo Restaurant, madrileños love their roasts.
+Using milk-fed piglets not more than 21 days old, oak-burning wood ovens turn out crisp roasts tender enough to carve using the edge of a plate.
+Close behind is the lechazo, or milk-fed lamb, that emerges from wood ovens accompanied by the aromas of oak and Castile's wide Meseta: thyme, rosemary, and thistle.